GriffinSwain/Advanced-Dungeons---Dragons-Character-Maker/README.md

   Stat Choice: Your stats are given to you to choose which stat you'd like to put them towards.
 Click the stat name you want the left most stat to go towards.

   3D6: Three six sided dice are rolled to determine your stat numbers

-  4D6: Four six sided dice are rolled to determine your stat numbers, the lowest of the four numbers is dropped, leaving the three highest rolls.
+  4D6 - Lowest: Four six sided dice are rolled to determine your stat numbers, the lowest of the four numbers is dropped, leaving the three highest rolls.